 Yellow Stainer

-Poisonous causing alarming symptoms but not effecting everybody.
-Don’t take a chance!
+Poisonous causing alarming symptoms but not affecting everybody.
+Not worth the chance!

 Mushroom Type | |